axilmar/parserlib/README.md

 The `operator []` can be used on parse nodes to add an annotation to them.

-An annotation is any object the user wants; for debugging, it usually is the name/role of an expression.
+An annotation is any value the user wants; for debugging, it usually is the name/role of an expression.

 By default, annotations are not processed; an extension is required that provides the function `parse_annotation(parse_context&, parse_node, annotation)`.